Gearhartlove/CatScript-Compiler/capstone/Catscript.md

 ## Features
 ### CatScript Typing
 #### Booleans
-True and false represents the logical `true` and `false` respectively.
+True and false represent the logical `true` and `false` respectively.
 ```js
 true  // evaluates to logical true
 false // evaluates to logical false